Tell Congress to Protect Our Personal InformationLearn More About Unauthorized Access to Data

 The new technologies have the potential to provide better, faster, and cheaper phone service.
 As technology develops, this is an exciting and inevitable advancement in telecommunications.
 However, in order to ensure that people continue to enjoy the benefits the telephone network has afforded, the process must be implemented properly.
-There needs to be effective trials that don’t leave communities vulnerable, like the trials in New York and New Jersey conducted.
+There needs to be effective trials that don’t leave communities vulnerable, like the trials conducted in New York and New Jersey did.
 Policies that establish consumer protections, further competition, and encourage provider accountability must be part of the conversation about changes in the telephone network.

-The FCC next adopted a set of rules for “copper loop retirement” in 2015 in order to make sure that people got advance notice that their copper lines would be replaced.
+The FCC next adopted a set of rules for “copper loop retirement” in 2015 in order to make sure that people received advance notice that their copper lines would be replaced.
 This included what that might mean for the public, such as no back-up power in a blackout, and certain legacy devices like medical monitors and security systems not working.
-The 2015 Order also set rules so that competitors and businesses that rely on the old infrastructure and copper lines will have comparable access to the new digital infrastructure.
+The 2015 Order also set rules so that competitors and businesses that rely on the old infrastructure and copper lines would have comparable access to the new digital infrastructure.

 - Consumer Protection – Competition does not guarantee consumer protection.
 Americans rely on a safety net of regulations that provide adequate protection when they communicate with one another.